Need some fun rainy day activities for kids? I am always looking for new things to do on a rainy day at home.

 Where to Use these Indoor Games

-These games would be great as birthday party activities and as school party games.
+These games would be great as birthday party activities for a bigger group.
 I also love using Minute to Win it Games at school parties, they are always a hit!
 Or check out our list of easy Elementary School Party Games for Room Parents for more ideas and inspiration.

 If you want more indoor games and outdoor activities that won’t cost you a thing use our list of 60 Free Things to Do with Kids.
 These would be great for trying out a no-spend weekend with the kids.